Biden opens holidays, pardons turkeys Chocolate and Chip | Politics

 - United States

-Biden and his wife, Jill, leave Washington on Tuesday for their family tradition of spending Thanksgiving on the Massachusetts island of Nantucket.
-They hosted the wedding of their granddaughter, Naomi Biden, at the White House on Saturday, followed by a brunch for the president's 80th birthday on Sunday.
+The official White House Christmas tree was delivered Monday, and the Bidens helped serve a Thanksgiving-style dinner on a North Carolina Marine Corps base later that evening.
+Biden and his wife, Jill, were scheduled to leave Washington on Tuesday to continue their family tradition of spending the Thanksgiving holiday on the Massachusetts island of Nantucket.
+They hosted the wedding of their granddaughter Naomi Biden at the White House on Saturday, followed by a family brunch on Sunday for the president's 80th birthday.

-For the second time, Biden played his part in the 75-year tradition of issuing a coveted presidential pardon to keep a pair of turkeys off the holiday dinner table.

-The combination of chocolate and chip also happens to be Biden's favourite flavour of ice cream.

-The birds were hatched in July in Monroe, North Carolina, according to the National Turkey Federation, sponsor of the turkey tradition that dates to 1947 and President Harry Truman.

-Biden named Chocolate the winner, with Chip as his backup.
-They were set to live the rest of their natural lives on the campus of North Carolina State University.
+Chocolate and Chip were set to live the rest of their lives on the campus of North Carolina State University.

-The Bidens' late son Beau served in the Delaware Army National Guard, including a tour in Iraq, before he died of brain cancer in 2015.
+The Bidens' late son, Beau Biden, served in the Delaware Army National Guard, including a tour in Iraq, before he died of brain cancer in 2015.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)